jakobrichert/EkkoTakeHome/readme.md

 You can either upload the project to a github repo of your own (or something similar) and send us a link to it or you can zip your project and send it to us (remember not to include node_modules though!).

-We will talk about the project in the next interview so you have a chance to tell us about your thoughts and ideas with your particular solution.
+We will talk about your solution in the next interview so you have a chance to tell us about your thoughts and ideas and why you have done it the way you have.

 # The tasks

 We have created a bit of functionality so you have something to work from.
 It is now your tasks to add the following functionality.
-You will need to add new apis and integrate with the react app:
+You will need to add new apis and integrate them with the react app:

 - [ ] The database comes with a list of users.
 Replace the dummy users in app.jsx with the actual users from the database